OriCohen811/Reconstruction-Simulation/README.md

 # Reconstruction-Simulation
-Simulated the reconstruction of settlements destroyed in war Terminal running order:
+Simulated the reconstruction of settlements destroyed in war.
+Terminal running order:
 >make (optional)